 - leafy greens and colorful vegetables

 - whole grains

 - sea salt in moderation

-- healthy fats such as olive oil, coconut oil, and grapeseed oil
+- healthy fats like olive oil and avocado

-The adrenal fatigue diet has been successful in increasing energy levels and regulating blood pressure because it promotes healthier eating habits and lifestyle changes.
+A well balanced diet recommended to address adrenal fatigue may be helpful in increasing energy levels and regulating blood pressure because it promotes healthier eating habits.

 This diet also encourages a variety of nutrient-dense foods and doesn’t require any major dietary restrictions that could harm your health.

 For best results, you should combine the diet with other lifestyle changes, like establishing a healthy sleep schedule, managing your stress levels, and getting plenty of physical activity.